aws-samples/retail-demo-store/docs/Deployment/local-development/0-local-development-instructions.md

 When deployed to AWS, the Web UI is hosted in an S3 bucket and served by CloudFront.
 For local development, you can deploy the Web UI in a Docker container.
 Since the Web UI makes REST API calls to all of the other services, you can configure the `web-ui/.env` file for which there is an example at ``web-ui/.env.template`` to point to services running either locally or deployed on AWS or a combination.
 Just update the appropiate environment variables to match your desired configuration.

+!!!
+Note
+    If you are going to work on frontend updates, instead of using docker you can run:
+    ```
+    npm run dev
+    ```
+    Which makes frontend development easier

 ## Swagger UI